Emily's Reasons Why Not: Critical reception

 It was reported that ABC committed to the show before seeing a script.
 Despite heavy promotion by both Sony Pictures Television and ABC, and a viewing average of 6.2 million viewers, the show was pulled after the first episode due to negative reception; production was stopped after filming six episodes.
 ABC was said to have spent millions on promotion, including airtime, billboards and radio ads, and considered Emily to be the "linchpin" of the network's post-football Monday-night schedule.
 The promotion was so heavy and the cancellation so abrupt that some magazines found themselves carrying cover stories about a canceled show.
 After viewing it, ABC's entertainment president suggested that they considered the show lackluster and unlikely to improve.
 The New York Times attributed the cancellation in part to the extremely unappealing nature of the main character and the portrayal by Graham.

-In 2006, all six episodes of the show aired on Spain's pay-TV channel Cosmopolitan under the title Cinco razones (para no salir contigo) ("Five Reasons (to not go out with you)"), on Sony Entertainment Television (Latin America), on ORF1 in Austria, and on POP TV in Slovenia.
+In 2006, all six episodes of the show aired on Spain's pay-TV channel Cosmopolitan under the title Cinco razones (para no salir contigo) ("Five Reasons (to not go out with you)"), on Sony Entertainment Television, on ORF1 in Austria, and on POP TV in Slovenia.
 It also aired on the cable/satellite channel FOX Life, in Japan in 2007, titled in Japanese as Emirī no Renai Baiburu (エミリーの恋愛バイブル, Emirī no Renai Baiburu).